• Skip to primary navigation

 Now What?

-1. Buy a Dedicated Coffee Roaster – This will cost more than a popcorn popper, but I figure that with the amount of coffee I drink, it’ll pay for itself by springtime.
+1. Buy a Dedicated Coffee Roaster – This will cost more than a popcorn popper, but I figure it’ll pay for itself by springtime with my coffee.

-2. Buy coffee on the Internet – Take the opportunity to try different roasters from across the country.
+2. Buy coffee on the Internet – Take the opportunity to try different roasters nationwide.

 It’s more than likely that I’ll do both.